 - Corporate Division this division is responsible for providing support services to the investment and program divisions, including accounting, legal, marketing, and policy support to help them meet their goals. - Investment Division this division is responsible for attracting capital to finance the clean energy goals for Connecticut. - Program Division this division is responsible for deploying capital to meet the clean energy goals for Connecticut.
-There are four (4) program divisions -Residential (including multifamily), Commercial & Industrial, Institutional (e.g., state/municipal, universities, schools, hospitals ("SMUSH")) and Statutory and Infrastructure. - Administrative Division through a memorandum of understanding (MOU) between Connecticut Innovations (CI) and the Connecticut Green Bank, various administrative services are provided to the Green Bank.
+There are four (4) program divisions -Residential (including multifamily), Commercial & Industrial, Institutional (e.g., state/municipal, universities, schools, hospitals ("SMUSH")) and Statutory and Infrastructure. - Administrative Division through a memorandum of understanding (MOU) between Connecticut Innovations (CI) and the Connecticut Green Bank, various administrative services are provided to the Green Bank-including human resources and information technology.